boldflight/BibleConverter/test_EPUB/output/jer.md

 they will hear the cries of distress over the destruction.
 [6] They will hear, ‘Run!
 Save yourselves;
 even if you must be like a lonely shrub in the wilderness!’

+[7] “Moab, you trust in the things you do and in your riches.
 So you too will be conquered.
 Your god Chemosh will go into exile along with his priests and his officials.